MediaComem/comem-archidep/ex/docker-static.md

 ## :exclamation: Launch the Parcel development server
 The last step in your Dockerfile will be to determine the command executed when running the container.
 This is done using the `CMD` instruction, which there can only be one of.
 In our case, this command will be launching the Parcel developement server, or: `npm start`.

-:important: **Don't confuse `RUN` with `CMD`. `RUN` actually runs a command and commits the result; `CMD` doesn't execute anything at build time, but specifies the intended command for the image.**
+:warning: **Don't confuse `RUN` with `CMD`. `RUN` actually runs a command and commits the result; `CMD` doesn't execute anything at build time, but specifies the intended command for the image.**

-:space-invader: We are using the development server only for the sake of this basic exercise.
+> :space_invader: We are using the development server only for the sake of this basic exercise.
 Ideally, this app would first be built using `npm run build` then served with nginx or another production web server.
 Doing so with best practices in mind would require creating two container, which we will see next week with Docker Compose.

 ## :exclamation: Building and running the image
 Your Dockerfile should now be ready to be built.
 To do so, navigate to your project directory in the command line and start the building process: